Nyximus32/OOD_Jabberpoint/Documents/report.md

 — Moved static variables to an Interface

-— Created a font maker class, because the SlideViewerComponent is not supposed to be responsible for the creation of fonts
+— Created a font maker class
+because the SlideViewerComponent is not supposed to be responsible for the creation of fonts

 — Making it so, the only thing this class is responsible for is redrawing a presentation slide.
 This also fixes the weird dependency between this and Presentation.